Hadley-Dixon/DiabetesRegression/README.md

 11. Discuss the difference in methodologies behind ridge and LASSO regression.
 Why do they result in such different models?

 ### Model validation.
-We now consider validation of the models (Model 3.1, Model 3.2, Model 3.3, Models 4.1, Models 4.2) you selected in the previous studies.
+Consider validation of the models (Model 3.1, Model 3.2, Model 3.3, Models 4.1, Models 4.2) you selected in the previous studies.

 12. Internal evaluation.
 We use PRESS for this purpose.
 Calculate PRESS for each of these models.
 Comment.
 (Note: you may have to write a function to carry out the LOOCV process in order to calculate PRESS for the ridge model.)

 13. External evaluation using the test set.
 For each of these models (Model 3.1, Model 3.2, Model 3.3, Model 4.1, Model4.2), calculate the mean squared prediction error (MSPE), i.e., you use the model to predict the 110 observations in the test set and calculate the averaged squared prediction error.
 How do these MSPEs compare with the respective PRESS/n (here n is the sample size of the training data, i.e., 256).
 Which model has the smallest MSPE?

 14. Based on both internal and external validation, which model you would choose as the final model?
 Fit the final model using the entire data set (training and validation combined) (Model 5).
 Write down the fitted regression function and report the R summary().
 Give a complete interpretation of your model in terms of the real life context of the problem.